pubnub/pubnub-mcp-server/resources/sdk_docs/swift_storage-and-playback.md

 # Message Persistence API for Swift Native SDK

-Message Persistence provides real-time access to stored, timestamped messages (10 ns resolution) across multiple regions/AZs, with optional AES-256 encryption.
-Retention is configurable per key: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, or Unlimited.
-You can retrieve messages, message reactions, and files (via File Sharing API).
+Message Persistence provides real-time access to stored messages, timestamped to ~10 ns and replicated across regions.
+You can enable AES-256 encryption for stored messages.
+Retention options: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, or Unlimited.
+You can retrieve:
+- Messages
+- Message reactions
+- Files (using the File Sharing API)

 ## Fetch history

-Requires Message Persistence enabled for your key in the Admin Portal.
+Requires Message Persistence to be enabled for your key in the Admin Portal.

 Fetch historical messages from one or more channels.
 Use includeMessageActions to include message actions.

-Ordering and bounds:
+Ordering and range:
-- start only: returns messages older than start timetoken.
+- start only: returns messages older than start.
-- end only: returns messages from end timetoken and newer.
+- end only: returns messages from end and newer.
-- start and end: returns messages between bounds (inclusive of end).
+- start and end: returns messages between them (inclusive of end).

+Limits and paging:
-- Limits: up to 100 messages on a single channel; or up to 500 channels with 25 messages per channel.
-Pagination via iterative updates to start.
+- Up to 100 messages from a single channel, or 25 per channel across up to 500 channels.
+- Page by iteratively updating the start timetoken.

 ### Method(s)

+Use the following method(s) in the Swift SDK:

 ```
 `1func fetchMessageHistory(